lauraikon/IKON-documentation/user-guide  /webapp-guide.md

    - Gender (Male, Female Non-Binary)

 ![add_iconeme](../add_iconeme.png)

-<p>Now save and close the tab and you have your modified icon.
+   * Now save and close the tab and you have your modified icon.
 You can keep adding new icons, or downloading the sentence in PNG format.</p>

 6. **Adjust Icon Order**
 You can drag and rearrange icons to reflect the desired sentence structure.